 Having been to many conferences, I have (from experience) seen with (my own eyes) what makes for a big Splash.
 So if you want to make a Big Splash (from herein known as *BS) you should do as these authors** have done:

-1) Hassle agents in the bathroom about submissions – slide the darn thing right under the door of their stall if they insist on acting coy.
+1) Run after literary agents.
+Follow them everywhere.
+Hassle agents in the bathroom about submissions – slide the darn thing right under the door of their stall if they insist on acting coy.

-2) Carry a huge (800 page) manuscript around and beg people to read it.
-Better still, if you can carry two or three of these around put them in canvas bags and sling them over your shoulders.
+2) Carry a huge, sloppy, manuscript around and beg people to read it.
+Better still, if you can carry two or three of these around in canvas bags slung over your shoulders, that’s effective too.
 Follow agents around like a pack horse whinnying your pitch.

 3) Make sure your “look” for the conference is eye-catching.
 Sequins, expanses of bare skin, feather boas (the kind that shed floaty feathers are the best) and a huge hat and/or lots of jewelry will set you apart.